-We try our best to make the event accessible and inclusive for a diverse audience.
-We would like to especially thank Prisma who has supported this initiative and helped us provide Diversity Scholarships for people from the groups that are underrepresented in tech.
+We try our best to make all our events accessible and inclusive for a diverse audience.
+Get in touch with us if you wish to support this initiative, and help us provide Diversity Scholarships for the underrepresented groups in tech.

 We're really grateful for all the trust and support our partners shared with us.